-Seven Iraqi teenagers and four American teenagers will be in Oregon from July 22 – August 3, 2013, for a youth leadership program focusing on Youth Leadership and Grassroots Activism.
+Nine Iraqi teenagers and three American teenagers will be in Oregon from July 20-August 3 for a youth leadership program focusing on Integrating and Serving Refugees and Internally Displaced Persons.

 Homestay host families provide a bed, breakfast and dinner, transportation to and from the Council’s downtown office during program days, and an American home experience.
-Weekdays the visitors will visit youth groups, meet with civic leaders, attend workshops, and craft a media project on the theme of grassroots activism.
+Weekdays the participants will visit youth groups, meet with civic leaders, attend workshops, and volunteer in the community.
 The World Affairs Council provides lunches, cultural events, transportation to meetings and appointments, and a recreational activity one day each weekend.

 The Iraqi teens are recruited from all areas of Iraq and are selected based on academic performance, community involvement, and English language proficiency.
-The US participants are recruited from Portland’s partner communities.
-Each American participant will be paired with an Iraqi participant, so we need at least four hosts with two beds available.
-To ensure participants learn about Portland teen life throughout their time here, we ask that each family also have a high school-age host sibling.
-Host siblings will be able to participate in some program activities, and all cultural and recreational activities.
-This is a great opportunity to learn both about teen life in Iraq and how young people can make a difference right here in Portland.
+The US participants are recruited from Portland’s partner communities of Chicago, Tulsa, Brattleboro, and Washington DC.
+Each US participant will be paired with an Iraqi participant, so we need at least three hosts with two beds available.
+One host family will also be needed for an Iraqi adult mentor traveling with the group.

 Learn for yourself how much fun it can be to host an international visitor.

 For more information contact Andrew Neal at (503) 306-5216.